p3yman/peyman.me-gatsby/src/blog/acing-your-github-game-a-comprehensive-guide-for-developers-on-the-job-hunt/acing-your-github-game-a-comprehensive-guide-for-developers-on-the-job-hunt.md

 ---
-title: "Acing Your GitHub Game: A Comprehensive Guide for Developers on the Job Hunt"
+title: "Acing Your GitHub Game: A Guide for Developers on the Job Hunt"
 date: 2023-03-02
 description: Discover how to optimize your GitHub profile for job hunting success with this comprehensive guide.
 Learn the best practices for showcasing your work, contributing to open-source projects, and highlighting your skills to impress potential employers.
 tags: GitHub, Developers, Job Hunt, Open-source, Profile Optimization, Software Development, Programming, Coding, Repositories, Career Advice, Technical Skills, Soft Skills, README, Networking, Portfolio